Nikfahama/YOLO-Networks-in-Action/README.md

 ### *Final Conclusion*
 - If *performance* is the top priority, *YOLOv8m* is the *best model* overall.
 - For *efficiency* and lower computational cost, *YOLOv8n* is the better choice over YOLOv5n.
-Especially considering the fact that the nano models have considerably less tranable parameters witha much simpler network with less layers.
+Especially considering the fact that the nano models have considerably less tranable parameters with a much simpler network with less layers.

 We will once again re-iterate that the YOLO series of models were originally intended for real time object detection, that being said keep in mind that YOLOv8m is considerable heavier to run at a decent framerate when it comes to real time detection.